Rapid Oral HIV Test (cont.)

 IN THIS ARTICLE

-The rapid oral test is a significant advance because it may allow for testing of more individuals.
-According to the CDC, 1.2 million Americans have HIV, but one-fifth don't know it.
-About 50,000 Americans per year become infected with HIV.
-Among those who get tested using traditional methods, 31% of those who test positive do not return for their results (which are typically available one or more weeks after the test is done).
+The rapid test allows for testing of more individuals.
+According to the CDC, 1.2 million Americans have HIV, but up to one in eight don't know it.
+About 44,000 Americans per year become infected with HIV.
+This number has decreased recently due, in part, to more testing.
+Among those who get tested using traditional (non-rapid) methods, 31% of those who test positive do not return for their results (which are typically available one or more weeks after the test is done).

 People give a variety of reasons for not returning for their test results.
 The frequency of each response depends on the population being tested.
 The most commonly given reasons include the following:

-Other significant benefits of the rapid HIV test for oral fluid include the following:
+Significant benefits of the rapid HIV test include the following: